 How long do dogtooth cichlids live?

-Otherwise known as Cynottilapia afra, the dogtooth cichlid is a small species of cichlid native to Lake Malawi.
-These cichlids grow up to 4 inches in nature and have a lifespan of about 7 to 10 years with proper care.
+Otherwise known as Afra Cynottilapia a dogtooth species of cichlid mostly found in the Malawi Lake.
+They also grow to about four inches in nature and have a lifespan of about 7 to 10 years with proper care.
 Although they have been known to live longer in captivity.

 How long do Electric Blue Hap Cichlid live?

 With proper care, the Electric Blue Hap Cichlid can live up to 12 years in a home aquarium.
-In captivity these fish can reach about 8 inches.
-They can be moderately aggressive with other tank mates.
+In captivity this species can grow to eight inches, and are aggressive to other tank mates.

 How Long Do Electric Yellow Cichlid Live?

 Under the right conditions they can live up to 10 years.
-They only reach about three inches in total, so they’ll be tiny forever.
-Since they are not very large, their aggression may not bother some fish, but it can be a problem for others.
-Always keep an eye on their behaviour.
+They reach just three inches generally, and stay tiny till death.
+They are small and their aggression may not be a problem for others, but it could be for some so endeavour to monitor their behaviour.

 How long do Mubuna cichlids live?